 Frequently Asked Questions

-Services charges are fees that cover services in communal or shared areas which are charged monthly.
+Services charges are fees that cover services in communal or shared areas.

 One of the key aspects of being a shared owner or a 100% leaseholder (you own the property outright, but a 3rd party own the building freehold) is that you will be required to pay a service charge.